90mukti/express/Charter.md

 The Express project is part of the OpenJS Foundation which operates transparently, openly, collaboratively, and ethically.
-Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.
+Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders. hi  iam kate

 ## Section 1: Scope